hasmetdurak/coBro/COBO/README.md

 > Indie-built container-native WebRTC broadcasting platform with under-100ms latency and no BS.

 ## 🌟 Why CoBro?
-- Built for developers, streamers, and rebels who want freedom from bloated IPTV platforms.
+- Built for developers, streamers, and rebels who want freedom from bloated stream platforms.
 - Runs on containers.
 Broadcasts from browsers.
 - Streams in real-time.
 Literally milliseconds.